 Stevens said in Chicagoland, retail sales are up 5 percent.
 In Lake County, the demand for hotel rooms is up 6.7 percent, and a lot of that is business-related travel, he said.

 Though Stevens is concerned about the number of office vacancies in Lake County, which are "a little higher than I'd like to see," he is confident in Lake County's position economically.

 Locally, Libertyville Mayor Terry Weppler said things are looking great, overall, in the village.
-He noted the two successful referendums in March — one for electric aggregation and the other for $20 million in road work.
-Those referendums will result in a 44 percent drop in electric rates and "five years’ worth of grinding, paving and rebuilding" local roads, respectively, Weppler said.
+He noted the two successful referendums in March — one for electric aggregation and the other for .
+Those referendums will result in a and "five years’ worth of grinding, paving and rebuilding" local roads, respectively, Weppler said.